jlgore/tcpcap/README.md

     * Understand why some connections SHOULD be blocked and aren't --> i understand now my code was broken
 - [x] Dockerize applications.
 - [X] Build, test, and run application in docker using `Makefile`.
 - [ ] Write tests for other functions -- struggled trying to test the function where I did the bulk of the logic/work.
-If I had more time I would craft pcaps that had known traffic that would be blocked/not blocked.
+If I had more time I would craft pcaps that had known traffic that would test as blocked/not blocked.

 # How to Run